cysouw/diathesis/text/c12_zuInfinitive.md

 ### *kommen+zu‑In­fi­ni­tiv* Covertly caused state (*Verborgenes Zustandskausativ*) {#sec:zuinfinitive-kommen}

-The verb *kommen* 'to come' can be used with a *zu‑In­fi­ni­tiv* of some intransitive verbs to express a state that is reached [@next].^[see also Lesart 44 von *kommen* in the *Wörterbuch zur Verbvalenz*, available online at <https://grammis.ids-mannheim.de/verbs/view/400724/44>, accessed 3 November 2021.]
+The verb *kommen* 'to come' can be used with a *zu‑In­fi­ni­tiv* of some intransitive verbs to express a state that is reached [@next].^[See also Lesart 44 von *kommen* in the *Wörterbuch zur Verbvalenz*, available online at <https://grammis.ids-mannheim.de/verbs/view/400724/44>, accessed 3 November 2021.]
 This construction conveys that there is some unexpressed force or agent that has caused the state to be reached, so I propose to call this construction a ~~covertly caused state~~.
 The meaning can be described as 'something happened, which led to the subject being in a specific state'.
 A parallel construction is frequently attested with nouns, like *Sie kam zu Reichtum/Ehren* (cf. [@sec:zuminfinitive-funktionsverb]).

 ::: ex
 - Plötzlich ist er neben ihr zu liegen gekommen.^[~~DWDS~~: Die Zeit, 07.08.1992, Nr.
 33.]
 - Jetzt ist sie hier im Torf auch zu blühen gekommen.^[Attested online at <https://www.orchideenkultur.net/index.php?topic=23522.0>, accessed 27 September 2021.]
 :::

 This construction appears to be restricted to intransitive verbs.
 It might seem as if transitive verbs also can occur in this constructions, like with *helfen* in [@next a].
 However, such examples are always examples of the literal *kommen*, i.e. the subject is intentionally moving towards some place to perform an action.
-Such constructions are not coherent and the *zu‑In­fi­ni­tiv* seems to be an abbreviated version of an adverbial *um zu‑In­fi­ni­tiv* subordinated clause [@next b].
+Such constructions are not coherent, and the *zu‑In­fi­ni­tiv* seems to be an abbreviated version of an adverbial *um zu‑In­fi­ni­tiv* subordinated clause [@next b].

 ::: ex
 - Sie kamen ihm zu helfen.